Modes of persuasion: Ethos

 Ethos (plural: ethea) is an appeal to the authority or credibility of the presenter.
 It is how well the presenter convinces the audience that the presenter is qualified to speak on the subject.

-This can be done by:
+Aristotle acknowledged that the union between the speaker’s appearance, his reputation, and his ability to give the speech all add up to the meaning of Ethos.